-Blueberries require a more acidic soil with a pH around 4.0-5.0.
-When planting your blueberries add in a peat moss and some soil amendments to help develop a healthy root system.
+When planting your blueberries add in peat moss and some soil amendments to help develop a healthy root system.

-Remember, these plants will last you almost 40 years so it's worth taking these extra steps to ensure you get the most out of these plants as you can.
+Remember, these plants will last you almost 40 years so it's worth taking these extra steps to ensure you get the most out of them as you can.

 Blueberries have shallow roots and require around 1-2 inches of water each week.
 If the weather is hot and not raining as much this may need to be increased.

-It is also recommend to have a few inches of wood or straw mulch on your blueberries.
-This will help retain moisture.
+It is also recommended to have a few inches of wood or straw mulch on your blueberries.
+This will help retain moisture and keep out weeds.

-Blueberries do require a pruning at the start to each season.
+Blueberries do require pruning at the start of each season.
 Just make sure your plants are at least 4-5 years old before the first prune.
 This is to make sure the plant has a healthy root system and growing well.

 The best video on pruning your blueberries is from Melissa K. Norris.
-I pruned my blueberries for the first time last year and my plants have never looked healthier, or produced so much fruit.
+I pruned my blueberries for the first a few years ago, and my plants have never looked healthier or produced so much fruit.

-I was very nervous and overwhelmed to prune for the fist time but Melissas video took all the guess work out of it for me and was really easy to follow.
+I was very nervous and overwhelmed to prune for the first time but Melissa's video took all the guesswork out of it for me and was really easy to follow.

-Blueberries are very hardy plants but do require some additional nutrients.
-They are also sensitive to over fertilization so there is a fine balance when fertilizing your blueberries.
+They are very hardy plants but do require some additional nutrients.
+They are also sensitive to over-fertilization so there is a fine balance when fertilizing your blueberries.